-- Sources meet standards described in the assignment and other texts/videos - Citation is correct (In-text and Reference citation) - Credibility is established for each author/source. - Annotations are well developed show you've read and analyzed the source for main ideas and usable information. - Annotation ends with ideas about where the source can be used in the essay.
+- Sources meet standards described in the assignment and other texts/videos - Citation is correct (In-text and Reference citation) - Credibility is established for each author/source. - Annotations are well developed and discuss the major points made in the source. - Annotation ends with ideas about where the source can be used in the essay.